 which implies that

 In conclusion, by using H\"older's inequality ($p,q=2$) for vectors in $\mathbb{R}^{\mathcal{K}}$ and in $\mathbb{R}^{N^{\text{train}}}$, respectively, we obtain

 and, in view of \eqref{eq9} we get

 Therefore, combining together (\ref{eq12bis}), (\ref{eq8}) and (\ref{eq3.5}) we get (\ref{eqLemma}). \end{proof} Some comments on the terms of (\ref{eqLemma}) are required.
 We have two contributions of different nature: the first one is due to the use of truncated SVD to compress the data while the second one depends on how well the training dataset represents the structure of the parametric manifold.
-Regarding the first contribution we also observe that it consists of two terms (\ref{eq12}) and (\ref{eq3.5}), even if we expect one to be negligible with respect to the other.
-Indeed, for both the terms we employed (\ref{eq9}), but, $E_{SVD}^{\mathcal{R}}$ is the sum of the square $\ell^2$-norm in $\mathbb{R^{\mathcal{N}}}$ and in (\ref{eq3.5}) we actually deal with $\ell^2$-norm in $\mathbb{R^{\mathcal{K}}}$.
-By definition $\xs_k=x_{i_k}$ with $1\le k\le \mathcal{K}$, therefore we have guaranteed
+Regarding the first contribution, we also observe that it consists of two terms (\ref{eq12}) and (\ref{eq3.5}), even if we expect one to be negligible with respect to the other.
+Indeed, we employed (\ref{eq9}) for both the terms, but $E_{SVD}^{\mathcal{R}}$ is the sum of the square $\ell^2$-norm in $\mathbb{R^{\mathcal{N}}}$ while in (\ref{eq3.5}) we actually deal with $\ell^2$-norm in $\mathbb{R^{\mathcal{K}}}$.
+By definition $\xs_k=x_{i_k}$ with $1\le k\le \mathcal{K}$, therefore we can verify that

 and moreover, since $K\ll\mathcal{N}$, remembering that the definition of $\ell^2$-norm requires the sum of the squared values in each entry, we expect